-In order to ensure that the Board continues to discharge its responsibilities in an appropriate manner, the performance of all Directors is constantly reviewed by the Chairman.
-The Company does not presently have an evaluation of the Board and all the Board members performed by an independent consultant however may do so once the Company develops.
+The Company does not presently have an evaluation of the Board, and Board members, performed by an independent consultant but may do so once the Company develops.

-The Board of Directors aims to ensure that the shareholders, on behalf of whom they act, are informed of all information necessary to assess the performance of the Directors.
+The Board of Directors aims to ensure that all shareholders receive information about the Company's activities.
 Information is communicated to the shareholders through:

-- the Annual Report which is distributed to all shareholders; - the availability of the Company's Quarterly Report to shareholders so requesting; - the Half-Yearly Report distributed to shareholders so requesting; - adherence to continuous disclosure requirements; - the Annual General Meeting and other meetings so called to obtain shareholder approval for Board action as appropriate; and - the provision of the Company's website containing all of the above mentioned reports, corporate governance practices and policies and its constant update and maintenance.
+- the Annual Report which is distributed to all shareholders; - the availability of the Company's Quarterly Report to shareholders so requesting; - the Half-Yearly Report distributed to shareholders so requesting; - adherence to continuous disclosure requirements; - the Annual General Meeting and other meetings called to obtain shareholder approval for Board action as appropriate; and - the provision of the Company's website containing all of the above mentioned reports, corporate governance practices and policies and its constant update and maintenance.